-Cost of living Melbourne: What to expect (2024)
+Cost of living Melbourne: What to expect (2025)

 Melbourne exudes irresistible charm, like a unique social mecca with a huge fire going that bursts with life and sparks of exciting entertainment.
-Festivals, live theatre, cinema, AFL, NRL, casinos, horse racing, dining in some of Australia’s top restaurants, coffee bars, boutique wineries and breweries, amazingly beautiful national parks and coastal scenery, quaint cottage industries, beautiful stone fruit, jams, pastries and much much more.
+Festivals, live theatre, cinema, AFL, NRL, cricket, casinos, horse racing, dining in some of Australia’s top restaurants, coffee bars, boutique wineries and breweries, amazingly beautiful national parks and coastal scenery, quaint cottage industries, beautiful stone fruit, jams, pastries and much, much more.

 If you're considering the cost of living in Melbourne, here's a comprehensive breakdown to help you plan your budget effectively.